-- A completed HUD-approved VAWA certification form that documents an incident of domestic violence, dating violence, sexual assault, or stalking. - A record of a Federal, State, tribal, territorial or local law enforcement agency, court, or administrative agency that documents the incident of domestic violence, dating violence, sexual assault, or stalking.
-Examples of such records include police reports, protective orders, and restraining orders, among others.

-• A statement, which the tenant/applicant must sign, along with the signature of an employee, agent, or volunteer of a victim service provider, social worker, legal assistance provider, pastoral counselor, medical professional or a mental health professional (collectively, "professional") from whom the applicant/tenant sought assistance in addressing domestic violence, dating violence, sexual assault, or stalking, or the effects of abuse, and with the professional selected by the applicant/tenant attesting under penalty of perjury that he or she believes that the incident or incidents of domestic violence, dating violence, sexual assault, or stalking are grounds for protection.
+- A completed HUD-approved VAWA certification form that documents an incident of domestic violence, dating violence, sexual assault, stalking and/or human trafficking. - A record of a Federal, State, tribal, territorial or local law enforcement agency, court, or administrative agency that documents the incident of domestic violence, dating violence, sexual assault, stalking and/or human trafficking.
+Examples of such records include police reports, protective orders, and restraining orders, among others. - A statement, which the tenant/applicant must sign, along with the signature of an employee, agent, or volunteer of a victim service provider, social worker, legal assistance provider, pastoral counselor, medical professional or a mental health professional (collectively, professional) from whom the applicant/tenant sought assistance in addressing domestic violence, dating violence, sexual assault, stalking and/or human trafficking, or the effects of abuse, and with the professional selected by the applicant/tenant attesting under penalty of perjury that he or she believes that the incident or incidents of domestic violence, dating violence, sexual assault, stalking and/or human trafficking are grounds for protection.

-Individuals or families claiming that they are a victim of domestic violence, dating violence or stalking may obtain a VAWA Certification Form from designated LRHA locations.
+Individuals or families claiming that they are a victim of domestic violence, dating violence, sexual assault, stalking and/or human trafficking may obtain a VAWA Certification Form from designated LRHA locations.